Information on Becoming a Certified Organic Producer

 Producers Who Qualify for Exemption

-Producers who wish to register exempt with MDA should a submit an Organic Exempt Application and associated fees ($30) annually.
-The application is found on the right side of this page.
+MDA has created an optional registered exempt program.
+Producers who qualify and submit the required forms and fees will be listed as a registered exempt operation on MDA's website.
+Producers who wish to register exempt with MDA should submit an Organic Exempt Applications and associated fees.
+Exempt registrations must be updated annually to maintain listing on MDA's website.
+The application form is found on the right side of this page.